External Control Arms: The Way to Go?

 The growing implementation of Single Arm Trials (SATs) with External Control Arms (ECAs) has been the subject of heated debate across Europe.
 Some advocate its use when traditional Randomized Control Trials (RCTs) are unfeasible for a variety of reasons, while others fear that using ECAs is a means to accelerate timelines and limit costs at the expense of robust quality of evidence.

-At ISPOR Europe 2022, Catia Proenca, Director, Real-World Evidence at Alira Health, provided an overview of the regulatory and HTA use of ECAs, supported by case studies and inputs from patient-representatives about their perspective on usage of ECAs.
+At ISPOR Europe 2022, Catia Proenca, Director of Real World Solutions at Alira Health, provided an overview of the regulatory and HTA use of ECAs, supported by case studies and inputs from patient-representatives about their perspective on usage of ECAs.